open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/quality-and-observability/data-quality/index.md

  /%}

 ## Step 2: Select the Test Definition
 Select the type of test you want to run and set the parameters (if any) for your test case.
-If you have select a `column` test, you will need to select which column you want to execute your test against.
+If you have selected a `column` test, you will need to select which column you want to execute your test against.
 Give it a name and then submit it.

 **Note:** if you have a profiler workflow running, you will be able to visualize some context around your column or table data.